kurniayazid/kurniayazid.github.io/_publications/2022-shooting-wrong-target.md

 estimation also shows that the inclusion error in the PKH program and BPNT are 34.85% and 39.21%, respectively.
 In addition, the determinants of errors consisting of household characteristics and regional context are discussed.
-We also suggest the policy recommendations based on the results.
+We also suggest the policy recommendations based on the results. \\

-'Keywords : Social Assistance, Opportunity Loss, Poverty"
+Keywords : Social Assistance, Opportunity Loss, Poverty"
 ---